 Realme launched the Techlife Watch S100, the company’s latest budget smartwatch in India this week.
 As an early bird offer the watch was initially priced at Rs 1999, after the end of the offer price has revised to Rs.
 2499.
-The Realme Techlife Watch S100 comes with a 1.69-inch colour touch screen and supports heart rate, body temperature, and SpO2 monitoring.
-It even gives you over 100 plus watch faces to customise the look of your smartwatch.
+The Realme Techlife Watch S100 comes with a 1.69-inch color touch screen and supports heart rate, body temperature, and SpO2 monitoring.
+It even gives you over 100 plus watch faces to customize the look of your smartwatch.
 Is this the best budget smartwatch you can buy right now?
 Find out in this review.

 |Display||1.69 Inch, 240×280 Pixel, 530 nits, 218 PPI|

 The Realme Watch S100 comes in a simple box with not much to flaunt.
 For more info, please watch the Realme Watch S100 detail review video on our Youtube channel Geekman.
 The contents include:

 The Watch has a square design that is similar to the previous Realme Watch 2, but this time the bezels are very narrow so you have a decent screen area.
 The Realme Watch S100 has a 1.69-inch rectangular screen that’s curved at the corners.
 The chin is slightly thicker than the bezels around the rest of the display.
 The casing of the watch is plastic all around and has a matte finish that looks quite nice.
 There are two color variants of this watch, Black and Gray.